aelb66/NLP-News-Headline-Classification/README.md

 Binary sentiment classification of financial news using Kaggle data in Python: Logistic Regression, Random Forest and DistilRoBERTa model comparisons

-Please visit: https://aelb66.github.io/News-Sentiment-Classifier/ for detailed steps.
+Please visit: https://aelb66.github.io/News-Sentiment-Classifier/ for a step-by-step guide.